Grounded (video game): Synopsis

-As the teens locate Dr. Tully's labs and recover the memory chips, they also begin to recover their memories, and recall that they were kidnapped and experimented on by a company called Ominent.
+As the teens locate Tully's labs and recover the memory chips, they also begin to recover their memories, and recall that they were kidnapped and experimented on by a company called Ominent.
 Once they were shrunk and the experiments were complete, the project's leader Director Dalton Schmector (Roger Craig Smith) ordered the teens to be disposed of.
-However, one of the scientists took pity on the teens and secretly smuggled them into Dr. Tully's backyard, as he is the only person that can help them.
+However, one of the scientists took pity on the teens and secretly smuggled them into Tully's backyard, as he is the only person that can help them.
 BURG.L recovers its memories and explains that a side effect of using the SPAC.R is a condition called Raisining Syndrome, where the shrinking process goes out of control and the person suffering from it eventually shrivels up like a raisin.
 Ominent was experimenting on children since they appeared to be immune to the effects of Raisining Syndrome, and managed to find a cure.
-However, Ominent still has been unable to replicate Dr. Tully's secret Embiggening Formula, which is needed to reverse the shrinking process.
+However, Ominent still has been unable to replicate Tully's secret Embiggening Formula, which is needed to reverse the shrinking process.

-BURG.L sends the teens to Dr. Tully's last known location.
+BURG.L sends the teens to Tully's last known location.
 They find a recording left by him explaining that he had begun to suffer the effects of Raisining Syndrome and retreated to an underground lab in an effort to find a cure.
-The teens head into the lab and find Dr. Tully barely being kept alive by a life support pod.
-Dr. Tully further explains that Schmector used to be his supervisor before he left the company to work on the SPAC.R, and is angry that Ominent already built their own version.
-Seeing the predicament the teens are in, Dr. Tully instructs them on how to formulate the Embiggening Formula.
-However, Dr. Tully also warns the teens that once they start mixing the formula, Ominent will become aware of it and send their army of mind controlled insects to attack.
+The teens head into the lab and find Tully barely being kept alive by a life support pod.
+Tully further explains that Schmector used to be his supervisor before he left the company to work on the SPAC.R, and is angry that Ominent already built their own version.
+Seeing the predicament the teens are in, Tully instructs them on how to formulate the Embiggening Formula.
+Tully also warns the teens that once they start mixing the formula, Ominent will become aware of it and send their army of mind-controlled insects to attack.
 The teens then have the choice of going ahead with the mixing process or confront Schmector's surveillance robot first.
 If the robot is defeated, the teens will recover a disk containing all of Ominent's research data, including a cure for the Raisining Syndrome.